tanukiti1987/google_drive_transfer/README.md

 The first login should be __transfer source__ google account, second login should be __transfer target__ google account.

+## Transfer strategy

+If you would like to skip some folders to transfer, you can define folders name at `transfer_strategy.yml`.

 ## Error log

 Files that fail to transfer will be recorded in the error log on `./log`